 FORMAT FINISH

-Command Qualifiers None.
-Defaults None.
+QUALIFIERS None.

 restrictions None.

 prompts None.

-command parameters None.
+PARAMETERS None.

-Each time you address a different CAMAC module in CCL, the I/O channel to that module remains active and subsequent access to that module occurs with less overhead than the initial access.
+DESCRIPTION Each time you address a different CAMAC module in CCL, the I/O channel to that module remains active and subsequent access to that module occurs with less overhead than the initial access.
 The FINISH command provides a mechanism to release all the I/O channels connected to CAMAC modules.

-The FINISH command will not normally be required except for two somewhat rare conditions, 1) Your process runs out of available I/O channels (rare) or 2) a module you have connected to has been physically moved and reassigned via the ORNL CTS (CAMAC Topology Supervisor) utility.
+The FINISH command will not normally be required except for two somewhat rare conditions:

+1 Your process runs out of available I/O channels (rare)

+2 A module you have connected to has been physically moved and reassigned via the ORNL CTS (CAMAC Topology Supervisor) utility.
 You will need to do a FINISH command to re-connect to the module in its new location.